SystangoTechnologies/swagger-generator-express/README.md

 # swagger-generator-express

-Module to generate swagger for express apis with minimum additional effort.
+NPM module to generate swagger documentation for Express APIss with minimum additional effort.

+## Description
+This NPM module let's you generate swagger (OpenAPI) documentation for your APIs without putting in much extra efforts.
+You just need to follow the convention for your request and response objects, and the module will take care of the rest.
+This module will cover your controllers, API specs along with request and response object structures.

 ## Usage ##